react nextjs accessibility patterns

 Screen readers rely on aria-live regions to announce asynchronous state changes.
 In concurrent React, rapid state updates can cause announcement spam or race conditions where older messages overwrite newer ones before the AT processes them.
 Additionally, Next.js App Router & A11y hydration mismatches frequently disrupt live region initialization if server-rendered attributes diverge from client state.

 A production-ready hook must queue announcements, debounce rapid updates, and gracefully handle hydration sync.
+For a complete, app-wide version that mounts a single polite and assertive region at the root, see Building a useAnnouncer hook for live regions.

 Implementation: useAriaLive